 Like so many Montanans over the past year, Cora and her family have experienced the loss of jobs, livelihoods and family members.
-Cora’s father died in a tragic lumber mill accident when she was a baby, because there wasn’t access to high-quality care nearby.
+Cora’s father died in a lumber mill accident when she was a baby, because there wasn’t access to high-quality care nearby.
 Later, Cora watched her step-father drive across this state, doing everything he could to find jobs and make ends meet here in Montana.
-And she sadly knows what it’s like to unexpectedly lose a sibling.
-Despite all of that, Cora has persevered, thanks to her Montana values of hard work and caring for one another.
-She isn’t defined by her losses, but they give her a deep understanding of the hard times many Montana families are dealing with.
+Despite all of that, Cora and her family have persevered, thanks to their Montana values of hard work and caring for one another.
+Cora isn’t defined by her losses, but they give her a deep understanding of the hard times many Montana families are dealing with.

 Through these shared experiences, Cora will be a voice for Montana’s workers and families in Congress.
 Montana is at a turning point right now that presents exciting opportunities and challenges.
 Our economy is booming back, but growth is uneven.
 Too many people still don’t have access to good jobs and wages that pay the bills.
 Small businesses need more help to recover.
 Montanans are strapped with healthcare debt or are too far from the care they need.
 And families who have been here for generations just aren’t sure if they can afford to stay.